 - 1 ½ cups onion finely chopped

 - ½ cup oil – vegetable oil or peanut oil

 - Rub the salt, turmeric and ginger into the chicken pieces and set aside.

-- In a large frying pan or skillet, heat the cooking oil, then add the bay leaves and one tablespoon of chopped onion, lowering the heat the second they brown.
+- In a large deep frying pan, skillet or Dutch oven, heat the cooking oil, then add the bay leaves and one tablespoon of chopped onion, lowering the heat the second they brown.

 - Add the rest of the onion and garlic, stirring continuously, then add the chilli powder and half the curry powder, continuing to stir over low heat.